Infant / Toddler

 The CGMS Infant/Toddler Teacher Certification program is a unique blend of distance learning with a low residency requirement.
 The Full Certification program is affiliated with the International Montessori Council (IMC) and is MACTE accredited.

 Using the latest internet technology, CGMS presents video lectures and curriculum presentations offering a deep and comprehensive exploration of the Montessori approach for children’s youngest years.
-Students complete a variety of meaningful assignments which relate directly to their classroom experience and provide opportunities for practical application of the course material.
-Weekly interactions with instructors and fellow students in online discussion forums and chats serve to build a rich and supportive learning community and provide additional opportunities for integration of course topics.
+Adult learners complete a variety of meaningful assignments which relate directly to their classroom experience and provide opportunities for practical application of the course material.
+Weekly interactions with instructors and fellow adult learners in online discussion forums and chats serve to build a rich and supportive learning community and provide additional opportunities for integration of course topics.

 The Montessori Infant – Toddler level is very different from other levels of Montessori education.
 The focus is more on understanding the incredible developmental changes that take place in the first three years of life.
 While other levels certainly focus on understanding child development, they also put a lot more emphasis on specific materials and Montessori curriculum.
 At the Infant- Toddler level, the child is the curriculum.
 It is essential for Montessori Infant – Toddler Guides to have a comprehensive understanding of the young child so they can be an aid to their development.
 We have developed a rich program which integrates Montessori Philosophy and best practice for Infants and Toddlers with the latest in brain and developmental research.